camoag/omni-sdk/docs/usage/api_client.md

 methods for making requests directly to the REST endpoints.

 ## Creating the client
-Configuration of the client can be hanled using kwargs or environment variables.
+Configuration of the client can be handled using kwargs or environment variables.
 Examples of both are below.

 ```python  title="Kwarg Configuration"
 from omni import OmniApiClient